Start Your LLC Online With Nolo Today

 1. Choose a Name for Your California LLC

+LLC name must be distinguishable.
 You must choose a name for your LLC that's unique.
 It can't be the same as, or too similar to, the name of a domestic or foreign LLC that's registered or reserved with the California Secretary of State (SOS) records.
-Your name also can't be misleading to the public.
+You can check to see whether your business name is available by searching the SOS's business name database.
 (Cal.
 Corp.
-Code § 17701.08 (2023).)
+Code § 17701.08 (2024).)

-You can check to see whether your business name is available by searching the SOS's business name database.
+Name reservation.
 Before you register your business, you can reserve your business name for up to 60 days.
-You can reserve a business name online using bizfile Online or by mailing in a Name Reservation Request form to the SOS.
-As of 2023, the fee to reserve a name is $10.
+You can reserve a business name online using bizfile Online or by mailing a Name Reservation Request form to the SOS.
+As of 2024, the fee to reserve a name is $10.

 For more guidance on your LLC's name, check out the business entity names webpage of the SOS website and the SOS's business entity name publication.

-2. Choose a Registered Agent for Your California LLC
+2. Choose a California Registered Agent

 Individual agents must reside in California and their street address (not a P.O. box) must be listed in the LLC's articles of organization.
 The agent can be a member, manager, or officer of the LLC, but doesn't need to be affiliated with the LLC.